When you learn French, one of the very first verbs you'll discover – and one of the most important – is the verb être (to be).

 Être is one of the most common verbs in the French language.
 And one that you’ll need to master if you want to speak good French.

-However, there’s no need to worry about it too much since, like most things, with practice, it will quickly become second nature.
+Despite the nasty things the grammar villain might be whispering in your ear, there’s no need to worry about it too much since, like most things, with practice, it will quickly become second nature.

 As ever, the most important features of a language are the most common.
 So make sure that you're getting your daily dose of French listening, movie-viewing or reading so that difficult verbs like être start to sink in more quickly.